OSU-BMBL/micah/README.md

 	python ./micah_HGT.py -input_abundance ./data/tcma.csv -input_metabolism ./data/*_metabolic_matrix.csv -input_phylogeny ./data/*_phy_matrix.csv

-You can obtain the attention matrix in the folder ./data/, with suffix attention.csv.
-This is used for identifying cancer-associated microbial communities following.
+You can obtain the attention matrix in the folder ./data/, with suffix \_attention.csv.
+This is used for identifying cancer-associated microbial communities following. **The coresponding result of the tcma.csv data is in the folder ./data/, named tcma\_attention.csv.**

-You can also obtain the classification performance (including accuracy, precision, recall, F1_score) and loss curve of the model in the folder ./micah/data/temp.
+You can also obtain the classification performance (including accuracy, precision, recall, F1_score) and loss curve of the model in the folder ./data/temp.

 #### 4.3 Output the cancer-associated microbial communities

 This step is to output cancer-associated intratumoral microbial communities.
-The attention matrix from step 3.2 and the abundance matrix are used as input here.
+The attention matrix from step 4.2 and the abundance matrix are used as input here.

 	python ./selection.py -input_attention ./data/*_attention.csv -input_abundance ./data/tcma.csv

-You can obtain a file with suffix **_final_taxa.tsv** in the folder ./data/.
-It includes identified communities from MICAH, in which the first column indicates cancer type, followed by the communities consisting of microbial species.
-The other file with suffix _taxa_num.csv in the folder ./data/ includes the number of samples of a certain cancer each taxa significantly contribute to.
-More samples means the species is more likely to be associated with the cancer type.
+You can obtain a file with suffix **\_final\_taxa.tsv** in the folder ./data/.
+It includes identified communities from MICAH, in which the first column indicates cancer type, followed by the communities consisting of microbial species. **The coresponding result of the tcma.csv data is in the folder ./data/, named tcma\_final\_taxa.tsv.**

+The other file with suffix \_taxa\_num.csv in the folder ./data/ includes the number of samples of a certain cancer each taxa significantly contribute to.
+More samples means the species is more likely to be associated with the cancer type. **The coresponding result of the tcma.csv data is in the folder ./data/, named tcma\_taxa\_num.csv.**

 ### 5. Others